U.S. 1 (comics)

 U.S. 1 was a Marvel Comics comic book series that debuted in 1983.
 The series was produced based on a license of the US-1 Trucks slot truck toyline from Tyco Toys.

 Publication history

 U.S. 1 lasted for 12 issues (May 1983 - October 1984).
-It was among the first line of books edited by Ralph Macchio, and Bob Harras later worked on the title.
+It was among the first line of titles edited by Ralph Macchio, and Bob Harras later worked on the title.
 Al Milgrom wrote the series, with artwork provided by Marvel veterans Herb Trimpe, Frank Springer and Steve Ditko.